mzfr/notes/ctf/web.md

         + Continue adding a new number until you stop getting an error.
     -  This can further be exploited by checking if any of those columns are directly reflected on the page.
         +  change those simple 1,2,3 to something absurd(much easier to find in a page)
+    - same parameter can be used to find out version used and finding db name, table name etc

 ## XML